suruproblox/Solana-Pump-Fun-Sniper-Bot/readme.md

 2. Node.js: JavaScript runtime built on Chrome's V8 JavaScript engine.

-3. Solana CLI: Command-line interface for interacting with the Solana blockchain.

-4. Selenium WebDriver (Chrome): Automated web browser.

-5. SOL Balance: The ratio I suggest is 1:10, that is, for every 1 SOL you'll use per trade, have 10 SOL in the wallet (so if you're using 0.1 SOL per trade, have 1 SOL in wallet.
+3. SOL Balance: The ratio we suggest is 1:10, that is, for every 1 SOL you'll use per trade, have 10 SOL in the wallet (so if you're using 0.1 SOL per trade, have 1 SOL in wallet.
 Just make sure you have more SOL for Faster Snipes)

 ---